Iowa Farm Bureau Cookout Contest rules

 • Delivery and loading/unloading of all equipment is the responsibility of the contestant.

-• Meat dishes MUST be cooked on-site.
-Pre-preparation in the form of marinades or mixing your own blend of spices prior to arriving at the contest is permitted.
+• Meat dishes MUST be cooked on-site but can be marinated/seasoned prior to your arrival at the contest.
 Meat dishes that are already fully cooked before arrival and simply warmed will be disqualified.

 • The Iowa Farm Bureau Cookout Contest is a family-friendly event that allows backyard chefs to win cash prizes and bragging rights.
 We pride our contest on the comradery and respectfulness shown amongst competitors.
 Those who exhibit foul language, rude behavior toward event organizers and/or judges or disorderly conduct will be disqualified and barred from future competitions.